code-matter/code-matter/README.md

 I've always been intrigued by how things work.
 Combine that with a passion for problem solving and you got something unstoppable.
 If I can't figure out how something works, I can for sure find a solution to the problem.

 ## What are my every-day skills?
 I can't go a day without trying to learn something.
+I think that no matter how small it is, everyday is made for you to learn/discover something new.
-If I don't have the skill, I will for sure try to learn it.
-However, here are some of my skills:
+Here are some of my skills:

 * Leadership
 * Creative
 * Analytical
 * Resourceful
+* Great Teamwork

 ## What are my programming skills?